dmd-program/dmd-instructional-handbook/feedback-and-critique.md

 ### 1. Technical

-1. Please check for spelling and grammar issues and/or ask someone else to proofread.
+1. Indicate is there are spelling and grammar issues.
-2. This story is unfinished, so I am unable to give you much feedback.
+2. Is the story finished enough for you to provide feedback?
-3. Your writing and/or sentence structure is a bit awkward, consider rewriting.
+3. Is writing and/or sentence structure awkward?
+Recommend rewrites where necessary.

 ### 2. Reader engagement